 I would love to write a blog post once or twice a week with helpful tips to share with you.. but I am struggling with how to do this and manage my “work-life balance,” which I’m trying to improve.
-For now, I am alternating fine jewelry blog posts with lifestyle posts until I have a better solution.
-Today, I’m sharing behind the scenes of how Fine Jewelry is made.
+For now, I’m alternating fine jewelry blog posts with lifestyle posts until I have a better solution.
+Today, I’m sharing behind-the-scenes of how Fine Jewelry is made.
 I love BTS info on anything I’m interested in, so I thought you might enjoy what life is like when creating a piece for my line or a custom piece for my clients.

 I hope you enjoy it!